stevecope/mqtt-data-logger/README.md

 log.log_json(data)

 #The log file will contain the data as
-#plain text or  JSON encoded data strings
+#plain text or  JSON encoded data strings or csv
 #each on a newline.

 The logger will return True if successful and False if not.